ProjectPythia/projectpythia.github.io/portal/cookbook-guide.md

 Using the Pythia Cookbook template to create reproducible documents housed elsewhere is definitely possible!
 But we don't focus on that use case in this guide.
 ```

+If you're not looking to create a _new_ Cookbook, but rather looking for guidance on contributing to _existing_ Cookbooks, first make sure you're comfortable with the [GitHub forking workflow](https://foundations.projectpythia.org/foundations/github/github-workflows.html#forking-workflow), then take a look at the section below on "Pull Requests and previews".

 ## Data access

 Before developing your cookbook, you should consider how it will access the data you plan to use.
 In loose order of preference, we recommend the following: